 - K1.
 An in-depth, systematic and advanced knowledge of the complexity and multi-faceted nature of education, both in their own context and beyond. - K2.
 A critical evaluation of current policy, theoretical and practice-based perspectives at a local, national and international level - K3.
 A critical reflection and interpretation, synthesis and application of knowledge and research in their own professional contexts. - K4.
-A comprehensive, critical evaluation and synthesis of relevant literature. - K6.
+A comprehensive, critical evaluation and synthesis of relevant literature. - K5.
+A critical evaluation of key methodological approaches applicable to professional enquiry.
+K6.
 Originality in the design, application and evaluation of appropriate approaches to professional enquiry and critically reflect on these as a vehicle for professional learning. - K8.
 The ability to communicate accurately and clearly to a wide range of audiences. - S1.
 Apply engagement with theory and evidence to develop new personal and professional perspectives of own professional practice. - S2.
-Arrive at evidence-informed conclusions relating to complex issues in education in general, and in their area of professional practice in particular. - S5.
+Arrive at evidence-informed conclusions relating to complex issues in education in general, and in their area of professional practice in particular. - S4.
+Apply systematic approaches to critically evaluate their own practice in relation to the Professional Standards for Teaching and Learning (2017). - S5.
 Critically evaluate literature and evidence to progress their own skills of enquiry. - S8.
-Develop clear and appropriate writing styles in Welsh or English, which are accessible to a range of audiences. - S9.
+Develop clear and appropriate writing styles in Welsh or English, which are accessible to a range of audiences - S9.
 Apply their knowledge, understanding and transferable skills to engage with, support and where appropriate, to influence others.